-2.1 All communal entrance doors, should be video\ access controlled SBD approved door sets, tested with the appropriate locking mechanisms in situ. (\Preferably linked to a dedicated monitor/screen within the residence)
+2.1 All communal entrance doors, should be video access controlled SBD approved door sets, tested with the appropriate locking mechanisms in situ.
+(Preferably linked to a dedicated monitor/screen within the residence)

-- 2.2 Please note I recommend considering where possible the use of single leaf doors as double doors require double the security furniture.
+2.2 Please note I recommend considering where possible the use of single leaf doors as double doors require double the security furniture.
 However, as long as the double door set used is a SBD communal door set that will be acceptable.
-Communal SBD door sets are tested with the appropriate communal door locking mechanism; they are not adapted residential flat doors with an additional electronic lock attached. - 2.3 Due to Equality Act 2010 requirements for lower front call plates, the video access control camera should be located above and to one side of the communal door set, providing an identifiable view of the caller and others around them.
-If left in the call plate the cameras field of view is lower and would fail to capture facial images thereby compromising the view of the visitor.
-By using a camera adjacent to the door persons standing with the caller as well as the caller can be seen. - 2.4 Individual flat front door sets should meet the SBD standard.
+Communal SBD door sets are tested with the appropriate communal door locking mechanism; they are not adapted residential flat doors with an additional electronic lock attached.

+2.3 Due to Equality Act 2010 requirements for lower front call plates, the video access control camera should be located above and to one side of the communal door set, providing an identifiable view of the caller and others around them.
+If left in the call plate, the cameras field of view is lower and would fail to capture facial images thereby compromising the view of the visitor.
+By using a camera adjacent to the door persons standing with the caller as well as the caller can be seen.

+2.4 Individual flat front door sets should meet the SBD standard.
 It is preferred that those that open onto internal corridors would not be fitted with letter plates.
-Their mail should be delivered either to a facility at the primary entrance point of the building within view, within an internal area covered by CCTV and located within an 'airlock' access controlled entrance hall, or externally at the front of the building within view of those using the building. - 2.5 House front doorsets should also meet the SBD standards with any glazing in and adjacent to the doorsets incorporating one pane of laminated glass meeting the requirements of BS En 356:2000 class P1A.
+Their mail should be delivered either to a facility at the primary entrance point of the building within view, within an internal area covered by CCTV and located within an 'airlock' access controlled entrance hall, or externally at the front of the building within view of those using the building.

+2.5 House front doorsets should also meet the SBD standards with any glazing in and adjacent to the doorsets incorporating one pane of laminated glass meeting the requirements of BS En 356:2000 class P1A.

+3. Commercial and retail door sets

+3.1 These door sets may vary in the security level required depending on the business that they are intended to defend.
+All accessible door sets and windows should meet the SBD standard as a minimum physical security standard.

+3.2 For retail outlets usually the door set is unlocked during the day and an out of hours SBD security solution is provided.
+This may mean either an SBD door set is fitted, which can be locked out of hours or a secondary door set, or internal grill, providing suitable out of hours security.

+3.3 Generally developers build an SBD shell, awaiting further detailed requirements depending on the tenant once the space is let, depending on the business use proposed.

-3. Access control
+4. Access control

-- 3.1 A zoned fob controlled system should be installed to control access throughout any blocks of flats.
-This can assist with the management of the development and allow access to residents to specific designated areas only. - 3.2 Any trades persons buttons must be disconnected. - 3.3 The fobs should always be encrypted to reduce the risk of them being copied by a third party. - 3.4 Internal residential corridors should not provide excessive permeability; a low number of flat entrance doors to a communal corridor would reduce unauthorised access of persons with possible criminal intent.
+4.1 A zoned fob controlled system should be installed to control access throughout any blocks of flats.
+This can assist with the management of the development and allow access to residents to specific designated areas only.

+4.2 Any trades persons buttons must be disconnected.

+4.3 The fobs should always be encrypted to reduce the risk of them being copied by a third party.

+4.4 Internal residential corridors should not provide excessive permeability; compartmentalisation of the cores, with a low number of flat entrance doors to a communal corridor would reduce unauthorised access of persons with possible criminal intent.

-4. CCTV
+5. CCTV